t-lochhead/blog/src/pages/2020-11-10---how-to-make-a-fast-and-clean-blog-fast-with-gatsby/index.md

 I personally use Vercel, but Netlify is great too.

-Sign up with either and delpoy your blog for free!
+Sign up with either and deploy your blog for free!

 The one last step that does require payment is getting a domain.